 Greenpoint is currently experiencing a demographic transformation as gentrification pushes out many longtime residents.
-With the rising displacement and relocation of peoples across the world, Ziemia is responding to the need for collective reflection in communities on migration as not merely a global phenomenon, but as a local, micro experience that unites us all.
+With the rising displacement and relocation of peoples across the world, Ziemia responds to the need for collective reflection in communities on migration as not merely a global phenomenon, but as a local, micro experience that unites us all.

-The collected soil was used to create the glaze for the ceramic sphere, which was fired out of local Greenpoint clay.
-In using soil--universally symbolic for one's roots and identity--as the medium, Ziemia gestures to the primal connection to Earth that underlies each individual’s migratory experience.
+With soil--universally symbolic for one's roots and identity--as the medium, Ziemia gestures to the primal connection to Earth that underlies each individual’s migratory experience.
 As the transitionary phase in nature between death and life, soil refers to the cyclical patterns of neighborhood growth and change.

 The materials were chosen specifically for their significance in Greenpoint's history.
 The meadow, composed of native and doppleganger plant species, references Greenpoint's pastoral past as the once fertile land that sustained Native Americans and settlers.

 The public art piece serves as a central location for events to encourage cross-cultural exchange and initiate dialog about immigration and the human relationship with the natural world.